anuragreddygv323/Udacity-CarND-Vehicle-Detection/README.md

 Method used for removing False positive has been answered in 2nd question of **Sliding Window Search** heading.

 Bounding boxes obtained in image pipeline in each frame were flickering a lot.
 So, to reduce the flickering **Exponential Smoothening** has been used.
-It's implementation is present in ** cell no. - 22 of vehicle_detection.ipynb** inside ***image_pipeline()*** function.
+It's implementation is present in **cell no. - 22 of vehicle_detection.ipynb** inside ***image_pipeline()*** function.
 Heatmaps obtained from previous frame is given weightage of **0.2** and heatmaps from current frame are given weightage of **0.8**.
+This is the way in which we decide the heatmap for current frame.
 These two values were obtained experimentally.

 ## Discussion